dkalintsev/Brocade/vADC/CloudFormation/Templates/Variants-and-experimental/ASG-Puppet/README.md

 2. You deploy the rest of your application.
 3. Using vADC UI and CLI, as necessary, you configure vADC cluster as your appication requires.
 4. Once the above is in place, you run [`genNodeConfig`](https://forge.puppet.com/tuxinvader/brocadevtm#tools-gennodeconfig) to create a Puppet manifest from your running configured cluster.
 5. You then edit the resulting Puppet manifest, replacing the deployment-specific bits inside the manifest, such as IP addresses, DNS names, logins/passwords, SSL certs and so on with mustache-formatted variables, e.g., {{AdminPass}}.
-See what this looks something like the [cluster-config-template.pp](https://github.com/dkalintsev/Brocade/blob/master/vADC/CloudFormation/Templates/Variants-and-experimental/ASG-Puppet/cluster-config-template.pp) manifest file in this repo.
+This will look something like the [cluster-config-template.pp](https://github.com/dkalintsev/Brocade/blob/master/vADC/CloudFormation/Templates/Variants-and-experimental/ASG-Puppet/cluster-config-template.pp) manifest file in this repo.
 Once done, you upload the resuting parametrised manifest somewhere where `Puppet` resource from your application stack can get it from later - Git, S3, whatever.
 6. Then you grab the `PuppetASG` and `vADCGroup` resources from this template with their dependencies, add them to yours, adjusting the `/root/cluster-config-template.pp` section of the `PuppetLaunchConfig` resource such that it points to the URL of your parametrised manifest, and has the appropriate variables in the `context` section.

 If all goes well, you should be all set. :)